LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 - Do while zero construct

 The do-while one is a bit weird.
-From what I've researched it seems to try and avoid the faults of the preprocessor.
+From what I've researched it seems to try to avoid the faults of the preprocessor.
-It is a way to create more complicated expressions while maintaining scope and having to insert a semi-colon at the end.
+It is a way to create more complicated expressions while maintaining scope and having to insert a semicolon at the end.
 It's a little bit of a hack, but compiler optimization will remove the do while portion.

-shown below are some examples
+Shown below are some examples
 ```
 #include <stdio.h>                  /* including standard library */
 #include "MyHeader.h"               /* including programmer made header */